Spare Parts Delivery to Vessel: Full Process

 Industry Best Practices for Seamless Delivery

-Professional operators follow these guidelines:
+Professional executives follow these guidelines:

 - Double-check HS codes

-- Confirm vessel ETA and berth status
+- Confirm the vessel Surveyed time of passage and compartment status

-- Maintain digital copies of all documents
+- Maintain computerized duplicates of all documents

-- Provide real-time tracking updates
+- Provide real-time taking after updates

-Preparation eliminates last-minute surprises.
+Preparation murders last-minute surprises.

 Digitalization and Future Trends